Editorial Review

 All products and information on this page are intended strictly for laboratory and scientific research use only.
 Not for human consumption.
 These statements have not been evaluated by the FDA.

-AOD-9604's regulatory status is unusual among research peptides and warrants specific attention:
+AOD-9604's regulatory status is unusual among research peptides and deserves specific attention.

-Distinction from Drug Approval: GRAS status permits AOD-9604's inclusion in food products without pre-market approval, but it does not authorize sale as a drug or dietary supplement with anti-obesity claims.
-Companies marketing AOD-9604 with fat-loss claims are technically in violation of FDA regulations unless they pursue a formal drug approval pathway.
-This regulatory ambiguity has led to varying enforcement approaches.
+Distinction from Drug Approval: GRAS status allows AOD-9604's inclusion in food products without pre-market approval.
+But it does not authorize sale as a drug or dietary supplement with anti-obesity claims.
+Companies marketing AOD-9604 with fat-loss claims are technically violating FDA regulations unless they pursue formal drug approval.
+This regulatory gray area has led to varying enforcement approaches.

-WADA Status: The World Anti-Doping Agency (WADA) banned AOD-9604 in 2013 as a "growth hormone releasing factor" under Section S2 of the Prohibited List.
-This ban made headlines when AOD-9604 was linked to several sports doping investigations.
-For researchers in athletic or sports science contexts, this WADA classification is an important consideration.
+WADA Status: The World Anti-Doping Agency (WADA) banned AOD-9604 in 2013 as a "growth hormone releasing factor" under Section S2.
+This ban made headlines when AOD-9604 was linked to several sports doping cases.
+For researchers in athletic or sports science contexts, this WADA classification matters.

 Australian Regulatory History: As an Australian-developed compound, AOD-9604 has a unique regulatory history in Australia.
-The Therapeutic Goods Administration (TGA) briefly approved AOD-9604 for a specific clinical trial application but has not granted marketing approval.
-The TGA's assessment of the Phase IIb data concluded that while safety was demonstrated, efficacy was insufficient for regulatory approval as an anti-obesity drug in Australia.
+The Therapeutic Goods Administration (TGA) briefly approved it for a specific clinical trial application.
+However, the TGA has not granted marketing approval.
+The TGA concluded that while safety was shown, effectiveness was too limited for regulatory approval as an anti-obesity drug in Australia.

 For broader context on peptide regulation, see our peptide legality guide.